Talbot Samba: Launch

 Production of the new car started in October 1981, and it was officially launched as the Talbot Samba in December.
-Unlike the Horizon, 1510/Alpine or Solara, which were made simultaneously in France and England, the model was assembled only in Poissy.
+Unlike the Horizon, 1510/Alpine or Solara, which were made simultaneously in France and England, the new Samba was assembled only in Poissy.
 The engine lineup included three versions of the four cylinder PSA X engine, which the Samba shared with its Peugeot and Citroën siblings, coupled with three trim levels.
-The base LE and LS came with the 954 cc XV, the GL with the 1124 cc XW and the top-of-the-line GLS' with the largest 1360 cc XY.
+The base LE and LS came with the 954 cc XV, the GL with the 1124 cc XW and the top-of-the-line GLS with the largest 1360 cc XY engine.
+The GLS was also available with a five-speed transmission.
+Power outputs are 45, 50, and 72 PS respectively.
+The engine was tilted 72 degrees backwards to allow the spare tire to be stored under the bonnet without having to raise it, and drove the gearbox through a set of step-down pinions.
 The GL was rated as "Europe's most economical car" according to the official EEC fuel consumption figures, bettering the previously triumphant Renault 5, but later lost the title to the Austin Metro.

 Cabrio

 In an effort to make the vehicle stand out in the market against similar rivals, which included its own derivatives, Peugeot added a more glamorous two-door cabriolet to the standard three-door hatchback.
 Although announced at the hatchback's launch, the first models were not available until 1982.
-Designed and built by the Italian coachbuilder Pininfarina, who had been building open-top Peugeots since the 1960s, it came only with the 1360 cc engine; two engine versions were offered, 53 or 59 kilowatts (72 or 80 PS)—the former was dropped after 1984, at which time a slightly revised cabriolet was released featuring the later style 104 dashboard, twin carburettors and a lined hood; the 80bhp engine was shared with the Rallye.
-At the time of its launch it was the only cabrio small car available from the manufacturer, although other models subsequently entered the market segment created by the Samba, including PSA's own Citroën Visa Decapotable.
+Designed and built by the Italian coachbuilder Pininfarina, who had been building open-top Peugeots since the 1960s, it came only with the 1360 cc engine; two engine versions were offered, 53 or 59 kilowatts (72 or 80 PS)—the former was dropped after 1984, at which time a slightly revised cabriolet was released featuring the later style 104 dashboard, twin carburettors and a lined hood; the 80 bhp engine was shared with the Rallye.
+At the time of its launch it was the only cabrio small car available from the manufacturer, although other models subsequently entered the market segment created by the Samba, including PSA's own Citroën Visa Décapotable.
 Pininfarina built 13,062 Samba cabriolets.

 Rallye

-Following the rallying successes of the Simca 1000 and the Talbot Sunbeam, PSA launched the Samba Rallye.
+Following the rallying successes of the Simca 1000 and the Talbot Sunbeam, PSA launched the Samba Rallye in 1983.
 Fitted with the 1219 cc XZ version of the X engine, delivering 66 kilowatt (90 PS), it came in either white or red, with a hood scoop and side stripes.
 In 1984, a version with the 1360 cc unit producing 59 kilowatt (80 PS) was launched, without the stripes.
 A special rallye-only Group B model, officially called the Peugeot Talbot Sport Samba Rallye preceded the later Peugeot 205 T16, with a 1285 cc, 96 kilowatt engine (130 PS).